 - Resident Assistants may not serve in the support-person role due to the potential for conflict of interest, however, the RA can serve as a resource for the student prior to and after the conduct meeting.

 - The support person may not have a conflict of interest with the case being investigated.

 Eviction appeals must be received within twenty (20) days of receiving your eviction letter.
 You must submit your written appeal to the Residential and Dining Services Office during normal business hours.
 Acceptable grounds for an appeal of eviction are:

 - New information relevant to the eviction becomes available.

-The Director of Residential and Dining Services will review all materials and render a decision within five business days of receipt of your written appeal.
+The Director of Residential and Dining Services or designee will review all materials and render a decision within five business days of receipt of your written appeal.
 No further appeal is available to the resident, all decisions are final.